9 Best CCW Gun in 2024 + Buyers Guide

 This double-stack 10mm brings Glock reliability to the 10mm.
 It’s a big handgun, but with a little effort, it can be concealed well.
 There’s a chance of printing because of the bulk of the gun, but you can pair it with the right holster to effectively retain and conceal the Glock 20.

-Glock updated the Gen 3 trigger when they came out with the Gen 4; it’s not anything special, but it works decently enough.
-The pull weight of 5 lbs 3 oz. isn’t too bad–the trigger does feel a bit stiff to pull but it smoothens over time and a few hundred rounds.
+As for the trigger, the Gen 4 update improved it slightly, but it may still feel stiff initially.
+However, it smoothens over time and with use.
 That said, if you’re not too interested in waiting it out and want to switch the factory trigger for an aftermarket one, I’d say go for it.

 With 15 rounds of 10mm, you can easily use the weapon in a personal defense encounter against two-legged vermin, hogs, coyotes, and heck, even bears.
 Glock released a Gen 5 version of the Glock 20, read the full review.